 Pretty Links Pro comes with a host of redirection options for your affiliate links, not to mention a host of conversion tracking and metrics tools.

-If you're looking for a powerful but lightweight affiliate links plugin to power up your WordPress blog, I would recommend checking this one out.
+If you’re looking for a clean and lightweight affiliate links plugin to power up your WordPress blog, I recommend checking this one out.

-I don't think I really need to introduce this plugin to you, chances are you're probably one of the three million website owners that are using it.
+I don’t think I need to introduce this plugin to you.
+Chances are you’re probably one of the twelve million website owners that are using it.

 While the free version is widely popular, the premium version of this plugin comes with a host of additional features and options to power-up your SEO.

 These features include the ability to optimize for more than 1 focus keyword or keyphrase.
 You can, in fact, optimize up to 5 focus keywords with Yoast Premium.

 There’s also a built-in redirection feature to help you manage your 404’s and all of what you’d expect to find in the free plugin, and more.